TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 12/Revelation 12.15.md

 ---

-And the serpent cast out of his mouth after the woman water as a river, that he might cause her to be carried away by the stream.
+The serpent spewed water out of his mouth after the woman like a river, that he might cause her to be carried away by the stream.